European collaborative mathematics projects in 2024

 - Joel Ouaknine, Research Director at the Max Planck Institute for Software Systems

-The COGENT project aims to develop, analyze and apply efficient algorithms in three key areas where computational algebra plays an important role: cohomology, geometry and explicit number theory.
-Members of the COGENT project will find applications in a wide range of mathematical problems, as well as tackling related topics such as cryptography and quantum computing.
+The COGENT project aims to develop, analyze and apply efficient algorithms in three key areas where computer algebra plays an important role: cohomology, geometry and explicit number theory.
+COGENT project members will find applications in a wide range of mathematical problems, as well as tackling related topics such as cryptography and quantum computing.